percona/k8spg-docs/docs/kubectl.md

 2. The **kubectl** tool to manage and deploy applications on Kubernetes, included in most Kubernetes distributions.
 Install it, if not present, [following the official installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 3. A Kubernetes environment.
-You can deploy it on [Minikube](https://github.com/kubernetes/minikube) for testing purposes or on [any supported platform](System-Requirements.md#officially-supported-platforms)
+You can deploy it on [Minikube](https://github.com/kubernetes/minikube) for testing purposes or using any cloud provider of your choice.
+Check the list of our [officially supported platforms](System-Requirements.md#officially-supported-platforms).

     !!! note "See also"